ftshuraym/Project_1/README.md

 # Data Import and Cleaning
 Read in the saudi-arabia-traffic-accidents-2008.csv and saudi-arabia-driving-licenses-2004-2008.csv files and assign them to appropriately named pandas dataframes.

-. dropping duplicate columns
+. dropping duplicate columns.
 .
-Investigate missing values etc
+Investigate missing values etc.
 . counting missing value in Licenses
 . finding the max and min
 . finding out types of our data